 Research Access, Fees & Services

 The Fort Nelson Public Library Northern Rockies Region Archives (“FNPL Archives” or “the Archives”) is housed at the Fort Nelson Public Library (FNPL).
-Research space and assistance is provided by the Archives Manager, designated Archives’ staff, or the Library Director.
+Research space and assistance are provided by the Archives Manager, designated Archives staff, or the Library Director.

 All in-person research must be conducted within the FNPL space under the supervision of the Archives Manager or designated staff.
-Archival items are not permitted to leave the building, except for under the care of the Archives Manager.
+Archival items are not permitted to leave the building except under the care of the Archives Manager.

-Items catalogued to eHive, FNPL Archives’ online content management system, can be accessed any time by any user.
-There are no restrictions on access, however, researchers must be aware that the FNPL Archives’ retains copyright for all items catalogued on eHive.
+Items catalogued to eHive, FNPL Archives’ online content management system, can be accessed at any time by any user.
+There are no restrictions on access; however, researchers must be aware that the FNPL Archives retains copyright for all items catalogued on eHive.